 Form 6765 is a tax credit for increasing research and Form 8974is a specific small business tax credit for increasing research.
 A qualified small business that elects to claim the payroll tax credit will claim the payroll tax credit against the employer’s portion of social security tax on its employment tax return for the first quarter that begins after it files the return reflecting the payroll tax election.
 A qualified small business claiming the payroll tax credit on its employment tax return must complete Form 8974.

-If you receive a tax notice stating your withholding rate has been updated.
-You will need to update the rate in your payroll account.
+If you receive a tax notice stating your withholding rate, or tax deposit rate, has been changed by the jurisdiction, you will need to update the rate in your payroll account.

 An in product walk through is also available to guide you step by step in Zenefits.